-Tennis Central Board Meetings are usually held on the second Tuesday evening of each month (avoiding public and school holidays).
+Tennis Central Board Meetings are held monthly.
 Club representatives are welcome to attend these meetings.
-If you wish to do so, please contact firstname.lastname@example.org or email@example.com to advise your attendance in advance.
+If you wish to do so, please contact email@example.com or firstname.lastname@example.org to advise your attendance in advance.

 Interested in joining the Board?

-The Annual General Meeting of Tennis Central Region Incorporated will be held at the Wellington Renouf Tennis Centre on Saturday 28th August 2021 at 3.00 pm in the Rodney Callender Lounge.
+The 2023 Annual General Meeting of Tennis Central Region Incorporated was held at the Wellington Renouf Tennis Centre (60 Brooklyn Road, Wellington) on Saturday 19th August 2023 at 3.00pm in the Rodney Callender Lounge.